-Mississippi Department of Human Services staff worked with absent parents to obtain voluntary agreements for support.
+Mississippi Department of Human Services (MDHS) staff worked with absent parents to obtain voluntary agreements for support.
 Beginning in 1967, with further amendments to Title IV-A of the Social Security Act, Congress again required greater efforts on the part of the states toward locating absent parents, establishing paternity, and obtaining child support.
-Under this provision Mississippi Department of Human Services staff sought both voluntary and court ordered support from absent parents.
+Under this provision MDHS staff sought both voluntary and court ordered support from absent parents.